jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 ---

-A toy-problem example of reducing the run time x3 and the model size x4 with the price of more training
+An example of reducing the run time x3 and the model size x4 with the price of more training
 ============================